gradle/gradle/design-docs/provided-dependencies.md

         compileOnly 'javax.servlet:servlet-api:2.5'
     }

 When using the 'war' plugin, 'compileOnly' behaves similarly to 'providedCompile'.
 Compile only dependencies should not be included in the packaged WAR file.

-Additionally, dependencies added to 'providedCompile' should be included in 'compileOnly' but not 'compile'.
+A source set's compile classpath will no longer be accurately described by `configurations.compile`.
+For getting the compile classpath of a given source set
+`SourceSet.getCompileClasspath()` should be used instead.
+Additionally, the resolved graph of dependencies used at compile time should be accessible via
+`SourceSet.getCompileDependencies()`.

 ### Implementation

 * Introduce a new configuration for each `SourceSet` named 'compileOnly'.
 * The 'compileOnly' configuration should extend from 'compile'.
 The 'runtime' configuration will continue to extend from 'compile'.
 * `SourceSet.compileClasspath` should now become `configurations.compileOnly`.
-* When applying the 'java' plugin, `configurations.testCompileOnly` should extend `configurations.compileOnly`.
-* When applying the 'war' plugin, `configurations.compileOnly` (not `configurations.compile`) should extend `configurations.providedCompile`.
+* Add method `getCompileDependencies()` to `SourceSet` which returns a `ResolutionResult` representing resolve dependency graph for compile time dependencies.
 * Compile only dependencies should be visible to IDEs.
     * For IntelliJ this means mapping to 'provided' scope
     * For Eclipse this means not exporting 'compileOnly' dependencies